 Flat roof drainage: Focus on safety and sustainability

-Knowledge for building services planning
+Knowledge for MEP planning

-Flat roofs have numerous advantages, but they must overcome an enormous structural challenge.
-When planning and executing, safety, fire protection and therefore the question of roof drainage are top priorities.
-ACO offers functional solutions that are specially tailored to flat roofs and ensure optimal rainwater drainage.
-Gravity drainage systems are suitable for smaller areas.
+Flat roofs have numerous advantages, but they have to overcome an enormous structural challenge.
+During planning and execution, the topics of safety, fire protection and thus the question of roof drainage have top priority.
+ACO offers functional solutions that are specially tailored to the flat roof application and ensure optimal drainage of rainwater.
+For smaller areas, gravity drainage systems are suitable.
 On large roofs of around 150 m² or more, drainage systems with negative pressure are preferred.
-ACO offers products made of cast iron and stainless steel.
+ACO offers products in stainless steel, galvanized steel and cast iron.
 There are also special solutions for green roofs, parapets and emergency drainage.
-ACO supports you in planning the right flat roof drainage and hydraulic calculation of pressure flow systems with the latest, standard-compliant design software and a high level of practical knowledge.

 Contents